ldtteam/MinecoloniesWiki/source/tutorials/datapacks.md

 <img src="../../assets/images/misc/datapack_example.png" class="img-fluid mx-auto" alt="Example Complex Data Pack Layout">

-<p style="font-size:12pt;text-align:center"><b>The pack.mcmeta file is mandatory, and MineCraft will not load a data pack without one, or with an improperly formatted one.</b></p>
+<p style="font-size:12pt;text-align:center"><b>The pack.mcmeta file is mandatory, and Minecraft will not load a data pack without one, or with an improperly formatted one.</b></p>

-For MineCraft 1.16, a typical pack.mcmeta file looks like :
+For Minecraft 1.16, a typical pack.mcmeta file looks like this:

 <pre><code>{
   "pack": {